Galloway Adriatic: Design and development

 Each cylinder contained one large inlet valve and two smaller exhaust valves.
 This unusual three valve per cylinder design was common to both the Adriatic and Puma engines.

 The crankshaft was a hollow forging made of chrome-nickel steel supported by eight bearings.
 Seven were plain bearings made of babbitt alloy encased in steel shells.
 The other bearing was a double thrust rolling-element bearing which took all the axial load from the propeller.
 The camshaft was fitted in an aluminum housing running the entire length of the engine.

 Ignition system had 100% redundancy with two spark plugs per cylinder and two magnetos.
 Cylinder firing order was 1,5,3,6,2,4.

 Although BHP's design was initially projected to produce 300 hp the engine's output came in below expectations.
 The original name given to engine was the 200 BHP.
 The engine's name was later changed to the 230 BHP to better reflect its actual output.
 Finally, the engine's name was changed to the Galloway Adriatic.

 In British military service the engine was known as the 230 BHP, a designation it shared with a version of the same engine built by Siddeley-Deasy.
 Although the Galloway and Siddeley-Deasy versions followed a similar design, they had different dimensions and few interchangeable parts.
 Siddeley-Deasy developed their version of the 230 BHP as the Siddeley Puma.

-Some Adriatic engines were fitted with experimental superchargers designed by Harry Ricardo.

 In 1918, Galloway developed the V12 Atlantic, a twelve-cylinder configuration of the Adriatic engine, created by mounting two Adriatic cylinder banks on a single crankcase.